Article written by Elisa - Travel Writer & Local in France

 There is such a variety of stunning places to see in the Loire Valley that it is difficult to choose only a few of them!

+Do you plan on visiting the Loire Valley, France?
 This Loire Valley Trip Planner is here to help you plan the perfect Loire Valley itinerary.
-Read about the best time to go, Loire Valley itinerary suggestions, things to do, and our best tips.
+Read what to do in the Loire Valley, the best time to go, itinerary suggestions, and our best tips.

 The Loire Valley sits right in the center of France, dividing north and south, so it gets relatively hot in summer (around 25°C in July) and cold in winter (around 7°C in January).

 The best time to visit Loire Valley to have good weather is from April to October.
 Spring is a great time to visit the chateaux’s gardens, all in full bloom.

 The best seasons for outdoor activities are spring and autumn.
 The shoulder seasons in the Loire Valley are perfect for walking and cycling.

 The months of July and August see the crowds in the Loire Valley, especially around the main sites.
 For the best accommodation and prices, it will be key to book well in advance.
 Also, we recommend buying skip-the-line tickets online in advance for the main Châteaux of the Loire Valley.

 The season to avoid for a Loire Valley trip is winter.
 The winter months see rain and cooler temperatures, and some châteaux may be closed.